Basic Operations

 Summary

-Knowing the concept of inverses lets us simplify to this:
+Knowing the concept of inverses lets us simplify the basic operations to: